Mortal/bbfetch/README.md

 ### Password security

-This project uses the `keyring` 3rd party module from the Python package index (PyPI) to store your login password to BlackBoard so you don't have to enter it every time.
+This project uses the `keyring` 3rd party module from the Python package index (PyPI) to store your login password to Blackboard so you don't have to enter it every time.

-Thus, your BlackBoard password will be accessible to all Python programs, making it possible for anyone with access to your computer to read your password.
+Thus, your Blackboard password will be accessible to all Python programs, making it possible for anyone with access to your computer to read your password.
 Keep your computer safe from malicious people!